 Liver resection and lobectomy

 Removing the cancer and the surrounding tissues in your liver is known as a resection.
-Your surgeon is only likely to consider doing a resection if the cancer is small and there are no major blood vessels involved.
+Your surgeon is only likely to consider a resection if:

-Sometimes they remove a lobe of the liver.
+Your surgeon might remove a lobe of your liver.
 This is called a lobectomy or hemi hepatectomy.
-The liver can grow back and work normally if you've no underlying medical problems with your liver (such as cirrhosis).
+The liver can grow back and work normally if you don’t have any underlying problems, such as cirrhosis.

-A type of liver cancer called fibrolamellar cancer is more likely to develop in people with no other liver disease and so surgery is often possible.
+A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease, which means that surgery is often possible.

 Unfortunately there is a risk that the cancer could come back after a liver resection.
 There's no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
-That's why this type of treatment is only used for small liver tumours - where there is less chance of spread.
+That's why this type of treatment is only used for small liver tumours - where there's less chance of spread.